Absorbent incontinence aids

 • When inhaling, the belly bulges forward and the pelvic floor is relaxed.

-Criteria for templates, slips, etc.
+Criteria for pads, slips, etc.

-"Which article is suitable in individual cases depends, among other things, on the form and severity of incontinence.
-In principle, some general criteria should be considered when making a selection, such as:"
+Which item is suitable in each case depends, among other things, on the form and severity of incontinence.
+Basically, some general criteria should be considered when choosing, such as:

 Suitable size, shape & wearing comfort:

-"The size should be adjusted to the body size and the respective severity of incontinence.
-The basic rule is: 'As small as possible, as large as necessary.'"
+The size should be adapted to the body size and the respective severity of incontinence.
+The basic rule is: "As small as possible, as large as necessary."

-"Anatomically shaped templates are available for men and women.
-There should be no seams or edges that rub against the skin."
+Anatomically shaped pads are available for men and women.
+There should be no seams or edges that chafe the skin.

-Reliable binding of liquids & odors:
+Reliable binding of liquid & odors:

-Skin-friendliness, easy handling & Co.:
+Skin-friendliness, ease of use & Co.:

 The materials should be breathable and not irritate the skin.

-The adhesive strips should ensure a secure fixation.
+The adhesive strips should ensure secure fixation.

-• Standard supply – products without additional payment
+• Standard care – products without surcharge

-• Partially payable products
+• Partially chargeable products

-• Premium products with an economic surcharge
+• Premium products with an economical surcharge

-"As a medical supply store, we are obligated to ensure the provision of medically necessary care.
-This principle does not advocate for the provision of a specific product."
+As a medical supply store, we are obliged to ensure medically necessary care.
+This principle does not endorse the supply of a specific product.

-"We use the house brand Seni.
-Alternative products are easy Form, TENA, and Hartmann."
+We use Seni as the house brand.
+Alternative products are easy Form, TENA, and Hartmann.

 360 ml